 The list of acceptable documents that can be presented is available online.
 Please follow the link at the bottom of the web page.

-Photo ID’s are issued in the ID Card office in Bracken Library, rooms 311 and 312.
+Photo ID’s are issued in the ID Card office in Bracken Library, room 001.

 University Human Resource Services (UHRS) authorizes identification cards to all university employees.
 The ID card is required to obtain parking permits, to take advantage of the resources in Bracken Library, recreational facilities, bowling alley, bookstore discounts, and receive discounted tickets to university events and ball games. etc.